These IKEA-style vegan Swedish meatballs are both nutritious and delicious, slathered in a creamy mustard sauce. Serve with oven chips or rice.

 Since first trying them I've been trying to make my own at home, and this chickpea-based version is definitely my favourite: moist, packed with vegetables and slathered in a mustardy sauce.
 Perfect served with some oven chips or rice.

-These freeze really well before cooking, so you could make up a double, (or triple!), batch, and then spray with oil and oven-bake from frozen for half an hour until cooked through.
+These vegan swedish meatballs freeze really well before cooking, so you could make up a double, (or triple!), batch, and then spray with oil, then oven-bake from frozen for half an hour until cooked through.

 - 1 onion

-- 2 tbsp rapeseed or sunflower oil (plus extra for frying)
+- 2 tablespoon rapeseed or sunflower oil (plus extra for frying)

-- 1 tsp ready-chopped garlic / garlic purée
+- 1 teaspoon ready-chopped garlic / garlic purée

 - 2 carrots